| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 panel and decide on a final panel score.
 Be sure to score against your agreed standards

-(1-5) and not to compare applicants against each other. - Total the applicant’s scores for the essential criteria only to determine the successful
+- Total the applicant’s scores for the essential criteria only to determine the successful

 applicant.
 Although the highest scoring applicant would normally be appointed,